Gaganub/ArBi-Freelance-Arbitrium-Sepolia/README.md

 Referral & Incentive Support:
 Referral contracts incentivize user growth and platform adoption by automatically tracking referrers and distributing rewards.

-Why Use DeFi-style Smart Contracts?
+- Why Use DeFi-style Smart Contracts?
 Our platform adopts proven decentralized finance (DeFi) architecture to:
 Guarantee the security of funds

-Enable composable, modular business logic for escrow, jobs, payments, and incentives
+Enable composable, modular business logic for escrow, jobs, payments, and incentives Minimize risks, transaction friction, and costs associated with traditional platforms

-Minimize risks, transaction friction, and costs associated with traditional platforms
+In summary, these smart contracts form a fully automated, decentralized, escrow-enabled freelance marketplace.
+Every job, milestone, payment, and dispute is managed by transparent and trustless smart contract code, ensuring fairness and efficiency for both freelancers and clients.

 ## 🤝 Contributing